rapIsKal/bitchfuck/README.md

 python bf_to_btf.py test.bf
 ```

-if you want to hear better voice acting, install gTTS:
+if you want to hear your bitchfuck article you shoul do the following
 ```
-pip3 install gTTS
+1. pip3 install -r requirements.txt
+2. install ffmpeg
+--- sudo apt-get install ffmpeg for ubuntu users for example

 ```
 and run voice tranformation: